May 26, 2017

 Sugar blinked in confusion, still stuck on something he said earlier. “…your sanity?”

-“My mind has been running rapid with what-if’s, questions, and demands since you rejected my courting.
+“My mind has been runnin' rapid with what-if’s, questions, and demands since you rejected my courtin'.
 I want to know what your genuine laughter sounds like.
-I want to hear your voice when you talk about something you love.
+I want to hear your voice when you talk about somethin' you love.
 I want to take you on a dancefloor just to get a chance to see how you feel in my arms,” he clarified.
-“There must be some divine intervention at play for us to meet again against all odds and I’m not one to sit around idly when presented with a blessing.”
+“There must be some divine intervention at play for us to meet again against all odds and I’m not one to sit around idly when presented with a blessin'.”

 With every word uttered, her restraint to remain reserved as he spoke chipped away like a glacier.
 Her jaw slowly gaped open into a perfect O. An intense heat flashed inside of her and she had to steady herself by putting her hand onto a barstool.
 She recovered as best she could and cleared her throat.